Terry Rouse, Dennis Stott, Larry Morris, John Williams and Viv McCarthy.

 Larry's Rebels shared the top billing at the Miss Auckland Personality Contest with Ray Columbus and the Invaders, and after this, Russell Clark, who was managing Ray, took over their management and went about finalising the Philips deal.
 Deciding on what should be their first single proved difficult.
 They cut a version of "This Empty Place" but it was rejected.
 They went back to the studio and put down "Mad At Me", a song written for them by Ray Columbus, but this too was rejected.
 A decision was made to re-record "This Empty Place".
 So their debut single in 1965 was "This Empty Place"/"So Much In Love With You".
 There were enough copies of this single sold for Philips to go with another.
 The second release was "Long Ago, Far Away"/"Could This Be Love".

 Russell Clark was happy with the sales and the interest shown in the group, so he teamed up with entrepreneur Benny Levin to form Impact Records in 1966, to continue pushing out their recordings.
-The first release on the new label was hardly a promising indication of things to come, being a clumsy version of the Platters "My Prayer".
+The first release on the new label was hardly a promising indication of things to come, being a clumsy version of the Platters "My Prayer" backed with What Am I To Do".
 It chalked up respectable enough sales to ensure the label would immediately be successful.
-A cover of the Who's "It's Not True" backed with "Since I Don't Have You" brought the group national attention with the single making it into the top ten on the charts.
+A cover of The Who's "It's Not True" backed with "Since I Don't Have You" brought the group national attention with the single making it into the top ten on the charts.

 The fifth Larry's Rebels single kicked off a fairytale that would last for well over three years.
-The song was "I Feel Good" backed with Watcha Gonna Do About It".
+The song was "I Feel Good" backed with "What'cha Gonna Do About It".
 "I Feel Good" was an exploding, crashing organ based classic and charted top five nationally in 1966.
 Citizen Band even revived the song in the seventies and there was also an Australian version of the song by Greg Anderson.
+Originally written by Allen Toussaint under the pseudonym Naomi Neville and released by Benny Spellman in mid 1965.
+The Rebel's version wasn't actually based on the Spellman version, but on a UK cover by The Artwoods.

 Overnight, Larry's Rebels were a top ten sensation, up there with the well-established La De Da's as Lords of the charts.
-The first single for 1967 was a good remake of "Painter Man" backed with "You're On My Mind".
+The first single for 1967 was a good remake of UK band The Creation's "Painter Man" backed with "You're On My Mind".
 "Painter Man" was racing up the charts only to suffer an abrupt halt in position 6 when a concerned housewife complained of lecherous lyrics.
 The report in the newspaper read as follows :- "Lady goes pop over can as ...
 A hit parade number suddenly left the air on NZBC stations late last week.
 And its death had nothing to do with audience reaction.
 Overnight "Painter Man" recorded in Auckland by Larry's Rebels, went from number 6 on the pop parade to oblivion.
 It was snatched from the ladder and all air time after a vigilant lady complained that the lyrics were in bad taste.
 She objected to references to household soap and a tin can, and claimed that the ambiguous pronunciation turned "Painter Man" into a ribald record.
 Also referred to in the song are dirty postcards".
 Such was the power of the listener in those days.
+Larry's pronunciation of the lyric "tin can" sounded like "shit can".
+The song was later re-recorded to correct the pronunciation.
+And so started the career of censorship advocate Patricia Bartlett.

 This slight setback hardly dented their mounting popularity.
 They got the support gig on the Herman's Hermits / Tom Jones tour, and this was closely followed by the support gig for the Yardbirds / Walker Brothers / Roy Orbison tour.
 A third tour with the Animals / Dave Dee Dozy Beaky Mick and Tich / Paul and Barry Ryan only served to consolidate their national following.